Steelcow85/video_syncer/public/READ_ME.md

 VIDEO SYNC across multiple devices

 ********* IMPORTANT *********
-to run properly, client_03_horiz.js (in scripts folder) needs to be updated with your server's current IP address!
+to run properly, clientVIdeos.js and masterVideo.js (in scripts folder) needs to be updated with your server's current IP address!

 1. run node server.js on your desktop